Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       [],colspanx(9)[*Measurement Step Ranges*],[*Excluded QC*],..svm_exclude_single_qc.flatten().slice(1,)
     )
   ),
   caption: "Accuracy for the SVM.
 A single quantum computer is excluded from the training dataset.
-Only this excluded quantum computer is used as testset.",
+Only this excluded quantum computer is used as the test set.",
   kind: table,
 ) <svm-single-qc-excluded>

 #let ann_exclude_single = csv("data/neural_net_excluded_quantum_computer_vs_step_ranges_all_other_backends_combined.csv")
 #figure(
   text(
-    size: 9pt,
+    size: 10pt,
     tablex(
       columns: 10,
       align: center,